 Know Your Customer (KYC) checks

 There may also be state aid restrictions applied to individual cases.

 The lender is not permitted to take any form or personal guarantee, nor can the lender take recovery action on the personal assets of a borrower, including a home or vehicle.

 Get in touch with The Money Hub today

-The Money Hub are here for you during these uncertain times.
+The Money Hub is here for you during these uncertain times.
 We hope that you found this guide to Bounce Back Loans helpful.
-Don’t forget that we are still here to help with a whole range of different mortgage queries, including bad credit mortgages, buy to let mortgages and remortgages.
+Don’t forget that we are still here to help with a whole range of different mortgage queries, including bad credit mortgages, buy-to-let mortgages, and remortgages.
 For more information, please get in touch and we will be able to assist you.